sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

  "Open*" includes occurrences of open, openness, open-source, open standards and open data.
 The Paris column reflects outcomes from the Paris Statement. <em>Counts derived using a programmatic, case-insensitive Python text extraction script across primary summit declarations.
 Variations may occur due to document formatting and embedded text layers.</em>
 </div>

-This quantitative shift reflects changing diplomatic priorities.
+This quantitative shift reflected changing diplomatic priorities.
 The Bletchley Declaration (November 2023) maintained an overwhelming focus on safety, risk, and frontier models.
 By contrast, subsequent summits began diversifying language.
 Paris fundamentally reversed the initial safety emphasis, with "sustainable" frameworks (9) and "inclusive" references (7) superseding strict risk mitigation (1) and effectively matching safety language (6) for the first time in AI summit history.

 📊 <a href="/events/files/ai-summit-policy-evolution-2023-2025.csv">Download the Full Policy Evolution Dataset (CSV)</a>